ItMe12s/LuauAPI/docs/mod_guidelines.md

 Hooks and callbacks must return required values.

 A missing return can corrupt the call path.
-Some failures can crash outside normal Lua errors and may escape the Geode crash handler.
+Some failures can crash outside normal Lua errors.
 See [hooks](reference/lua/hooks.md).

 Bad: